-Blackbox comes with over 800 WAV files preloaded on the microSD card.
+Blackbox comes with over 800 WAV files loaded on the microSD card and allows you to load your own WAV files on the microSD card.
 You can also record new WAV files to create your own custom sound.
+You can record a single WAV, or you can use MIDI or CV automation to record an entire multi-sample bank.

-To record a WAV file:
+To record a single WAV file:

-- 1. Start by plugging an audio signal source into the Audio In jack.
+- Start by plugging an audio signal source into the Audio In jack.
 This is a stereo input. - 2.
 Push the PADS button to display the sample bank. - 3.
 Touch a pad in the grid to select it.
 With the pad selected, press the INFO button.

+WAV File Load and Record Screen

-If the pad is empty, blackbox will display the Load and Record screen.
+- If the pad is empty, blackbox will display the Load and Record screen.
 If the pad is already loaded, blackbox will display the Waveform screen.
 If you are on the Waveform screen, press the Pad Mode icon to the left of the WAV file name at the top of the screen and then touch New Recording.
 You will now see the Load and Record screen. - 4.
-In the top menu, touch the menu item to the right of the grid icon (L+R in the example screenshot).
-This will display the list of input choices.
-Touch one of the options to choose whether to record the left channel, right channel, in stereo audio input, or resample the audio currently being generated by blackbox through Out 1. - 5.
-Touch the menu item to the right of the input button to select the output for the pad.
-This output will also be used for monitoring the input. - 6.
-Use the threshold recording option if you want to start recording when a sound level threshold is reached.
-Touch the Thres button in the top menu to toggle threshold recording on and off.
-The button is blue when enabled. - 7.
-Before you start recording, set up the parameters that control the recording:
+In the top menu, touch the button to the left of the Load button.
+This will display the recording mode menu.
+Touch 1x to record a single file. - 5.
+At the top of the WAV File Load and Record Screen, you will see the level meters for the two channels followed by a list of recording parameters.
+Turn one of the top two knobs to select a parameter, and then turn one of the bottom two knobs to select a value for that parameter.
+The table below shows the list of available parameters for single WAV file recording.

+Parameter Description Range of Values Rec Input Sets whether you are recording from only one input, the stereo input pair, or re-sampling the audio currently being generated to OUT1.
+L+R, Left, Right, Resam Gain The VU meters represent the level of the signal to be recorded.
+You can adjust the gain to get the desired level and avoid clipping.
+For best results leave some room (a few dB) between your loudest level and the max allowed, which is OdB.
+If a red bar appears to the right of the level, the signal is clipping and the level of the input signal should be lowered for best quality. -96.00 dB to +20.00 dB Mon Output Controls where the input signals received through IN1 and IN2 are played out to enable you to monitor the recording.
+Out 1, Out 2, Out 3, Out1L, Out1R, Out2L, Out2R, Out3L, Out3R